 We all know that we can just press the X sign on the right side of your chrome tab and close the tab.
 But you can also do that without the need for a mouse using the Chrome close tab shortcut.
 You have to hold control and w button or f4 button together to use the close tab Chrome shortcut.
 In mac, only the command and w button pressed together closes the current tab.
 You can use the same command which you used in chrome to use the firefox close tab shortcut.
 But, if you have pinned any tab, it doesn’t close on using this shortcut.

 There is also a Chrome back shortcut where you can press the Alt and left arrow together, and you will be redirected to the last page in your browsing history on the same tab.
-And if you want to go forward, you can press the Alt and right arrow together to move forward.
+And if you want to go forward, you can press the Alt and right arrows together to move forward.
 This shortcut can work for both windows and mac operating systems.
 Some of the alternatives like this one are also available as Firefox shortcuts with similar commands.

 Google Chrome also has a built-in task manager in which you can see how much memory and web pages, extensions, and processes the browser is using.
 It is beneficial when the browser has become sluggish, the screen freezes because the browser is using too much memory.
 The long way is to click on settings, select more tools, and click on task manager.
-But when the mouse isn’t working hold shift and escape button together to use the Chrome task manager shortcut.
+But when the mouse isn’t working hold the shift and escape button together to use the Chrome task manager shortcut.